liamge/liamge.github.io/_posts/2017-06-23-political-comments.md

 # Data

 So here comes key assumption #1: I got all the data from the r/Conservative and r/Liberal subreddits using the Reddit API wrapper [PRAW](https://praw.readthedocs.io/en/latest).
 Now of the litany of biases that this introduces, one of these is that r/Conservative has approximately 3x the subscribers as r/Liberal does, introducing a significant difference in the quality of the data that we can get from each subreddit.
 The smaller size of r/Liberal means that we have to comb further back in time to get a comparable amount of data as we can from r/Conservative, meaning we may simply be modelling a topical difference rather than what we actually want to model: the difference between the way each party uses language to approach a problem.
 While having an unbalanced dataset is definitely a problem we may have to tackle, it may be worth controlling for the date a comment was posted.
 Aside from this, we make another potentially deadly assumption: that only conservatives post on r/Conservative and only liberals post on r/Liberal.
 We can potentially alleviate the severity of this problem by introducing a threshold of the amount of upvotes a coment gets before we include it in the data, relying on the majority of the _voters_ of each subreddit to be the political affiliation of the subreddit they are in, which seems like a much more reasonable assumption.
-The code for the PRAW scraper is included in the github repository for this post (here)[to be filled].
+The code for the PRAW scraper is included in the github repository for this post [here](https://github.com/liamge/PoliData/tree/master).
 For the sake of this post I'll assume you've ran the scraper on both subreddits and so have two csvs that we'll use as our data.

 # Exploration